 - perform computer-based sequencing, orchestration, and notation.

 - This course begins with an historical overview of MIDI technology.

-- Students are introduction to the use of appropriate software and hardware.
+- Introduction to the use of appropriate software and hardware.

-- Students use MIDI technology as a tool for understanding the importance of time, meter, rhythm, and their traditional applications to produce a Drum Loops Project.
+- Use MIDI technology as a tool for understanding the importance of time, meter, rhythm, and their traditional applications to produce a Drum Loops Project.

 - Students examining the interrelated aspects of auditory and visual arts to produce an Art Project.

-- Students are asked to determine what criteria are necessary to define a work as art in the production of "What is Art" Paper.
+- Determine what criteria are necessary to define a work as art in the production of "What is Art" Paper.

-Assessment Methods for Course Learning GoalsStudents meet the Course Learning Goals by submitting creative projects, written assignments, and a comprehensive final project, in which they demonstrate both a thorough understanding of music technology and its subsequent application in a creative setting.
-In addition, the project must include a written paper that explicates the specific processes employed to compose the work.
-The project must be individually presented to the class by its creator.
+Assessment Methods for Course Learning GoalsStudents meet the Course Learning Goals by submitting creative projects, written assignments, and a comprehensive composition project, in which they demonstrate both a thorough understanding of music technology and its subsequent application in a creative setting.
+The composition project is comprised of an original musical composition, a written paper that explicates the specific processes employed to compose the work, and individual presentation of the composition by its creator.

 Reference, Resource, or Learning Materials to be used by Student:See course syllabus.

 Review/Approval Date - 4/08; Revised 3/2010; New Core 8/2015; Revised 02/28/2019